jonsafari/clustercat/README.md

 ## Citation
 If you use this software please cite the following

 Dehdari, Jon, Liling Tan, and Josef van Genabith.
 2016.
-BIRA: Improved Predictive Exchange Word Clustering.
+[BIRA: Improved Predictive Exchange Word Clustering](http://www.aclweb.org/anthology/N16-1139.pdf).
-In *Proceedings of the 2016 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (NAACL)*, San Diego, CA, USA.
+In *Proceedings of the 2016 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (NAACL)*, pages 1169–1174, San Diego, CA, USA.
 Association for Computational Linguistics.

     @inproceedings{dehdari-etal2016,
      author    = {Dehdari, Jon  and  Tan, Liling  and  van Genabith, Josef},